rajeevamatya/eduki-hugo-site/content/en/grade-6/Algebra - Expressions and Equations/Equations_and_inequality/index.md

 ### Inequality from Equation
-If the equal to sign in an equation is replaced by >, <,  ≤, ≥ meaning greater than, less than, less than or equal to, and greater than or equal to sign respectively, then it is known as inequality.
-It is used to state if a quantity is greater than or less than another quantity.
+We learned about equations and inequalities are very similar to them.
+If equal to sign is replaced with signs like , <,  ≤ etc. then inequality is formed. a>b means a is greater than b a<b means a is less than b a≤b means a is less than or equal to b a≥b means a is greater than or equal to b

 For example, 𝑥>5 states that the number “𝑥” is greater than 5.
-Unlike an equation in which a variable has only one value for a particular situation, an inequality solution may have several values.

-For example, if a number when increased by 7 becomes 15 then that number must be 8 otherwise the statement won't be valid because 8+7 is 15.
-But if it is stated that a number, when increased by 7, becomes greater than 15 then the solution can be any number greater than 8 because;
-9+7=16 which is greater than 15.
-10+7=17 which is greater than 15, etc.
+From an equation, we could get only one potential solution for the given variable.
+In case of 𝑥>5, 6 is also greater than 5, 7 is also greater than 5, 8 is as well, 9 is as well and so on.
+Therefore there are many solutions of 𝑥>5.

+Hanger diagram for inequalities
 The coefficient of a term (numerical or algebraic) is shown in the hanger diagram by repeating that term multiple times in a group.
-Here the term (𝑥 + 2) is repeated 3 times to show 3 in 3(𝑥 + 2).
+Here the group of unknown number 𝑥 and 2 is repeated 3 times to get 3(𝑥 + 2).

-For example the hanger diagram for 3(𝑥 + 2)>18 will be as shown
+For example the hanger diagram for 3(𝑥 + 2) > 18 will be as shown below.

 <img src="1_18_unbalanced_hanger.jpg" width="300" style="display: block; margin: 0 auto;">
 1.18